actionml/docs.actionml.com/debugging_with_intellij_idea.md

 # Debugging with IntelliJ IDEA

+Unfortunately as of PredictionIO it is not longer possible to debug your template with IntelliJ.
+The flowing instructions will work for older PredictionIO and IntelliJ.
+Please complain to the Aoache PredictionIO mailing list if this causes you as much of a pain as it does us.

+# Deprecated Debugging Insructions

 It is possible to run your template engine with IntelliJ IDEA.
 This makes the engine specific commands accessible for debugging, like `pio train`, `pio deploy`, and queries made to a deployed engine.

 ## Prerequisites